mattermost/logr/README.md

 ## Configuration options

-When creating the Logr instance, you can set configuration options:
+When creating the Logr instance, you can set configuration options.
+For example:

 ```go
 lgr, err := logr.New(